annuv231/Docker--A-beginner-guide/README.md

 > #### Scenario: Dockerized simple "Hello, World!"
 Program

 #### Introduction
-Welcome to our Dockerized C++ "Hello, World!" example!
  This project demonstrates how to containerize a simple C++ program using Docker.
 By following the instructions below, you'll be able to build a Docker image and run a container that executes a basic "Hello, World!" program.

 #### Prerequisites
 Before you begin, ensure that you have Docker installed on your machine.
 You can download Docker from Docker's official website.